In this blog post, we'll see into how findByName works in Spring

 }

-If there's a product with the provided name
+If there's a product with the provided name in the database, the method will

 return it.
-Otherwise, it will return null
+Otherwise, it will return null.

 Spring Data JPA